-This strategic plan outlines our ambitions and reflects the many conversations we have had with the people across Inverclyde, our professional colleagues, staff, those who use our services including carers and our children and young people across all sectors and services.
+This Strategic Plan outlines our ambitions and reflects the many conversations we have had with the people across Inverclyde, our professional colleagues, staff, those who use our services including carers and our children and young people across all sectors and services.

 We fully support the national ambition of ensuring that people get the right care, at the right time, in the right place and from the right service or professional.
-We strongly believe that integration will offer many different opportunities to reflect on our achievements and what we can improve on to benefit the local people and communities of Inverclyde.
+We strongly believe that integration will offer many different opportunities to reflect on our achievements and what we can improve on to benefit the local people and communities of Inverciple.

-Inverclyde HSCP is built on our established integration arrangements and our vision, values and six 'Big Actions' have been shaped through a wide range of mechanisms of engagement, to reach as many local people, staff and carers as possible.
-We have also undertaken targeted engagement with the children and young people of Inverclyde to ensure that their voices are heard.
-Our vision is:
+Inverclyde HSCP is built on our established integration arrangements and our vision, values and 6 Big Actions have been shaped through a wide range of mechanisms of engagement, to reach as many local people, staff and carers as possible.
+We have also undertaken targeted engagement with the Children and Young People of Inverclyde to ensure that the voices of children and young people are heard.
+The vision is:

-'Inverciyde is a caring and compassionate, community working together to address inequalities and assist everyone to live active, healthy and fulfilling lives'.
+"Inverclyde is a caring and compassionate, community working together to address inequalities and assist everyone to live active, healthy and fulfilling lives"

 The Strategic Planning Group also built on the previous plan (2016-19) when shaping this new plan.
-The June 2018 review of the previous plan showed that there are a number of areas where Inverclyde's performance is excellent, and there are a number of actions that are still in progress.
+The June 2018 review of the previous plan showed that there are a number of areas were Inverslyde performance is excellent, and there are a number of actions that are still in progress.